catseye/Fountain/README.md

 ### Aspirational

-*   Write a "kennel story" generator in Fountain.
-Show that it can parse the same story it generated, in a reasonable time, even up to 50,000 words.
 *   Use Fountain's own parsing facilities to parse the Fountain grammar description!
 It's not entirely clear to me how much of it it could handle.
 But it would be close to "writing